tehsmyers/yaycl-crypt/README.md

 yaycl_crypt.encrypt_yaml(conf, 'test')

 # Encrypted yamls have the extension '.eyaml', and (assuming the crypt key is set)
 # will be loaded just like an unencrypted yaml.
+If the yaml being loaded has no extension,
+# yaycl_crypt will append the extension '.e' to the unencrypted yaml name

 # To decrypt:
 yaycl_crypt.decrypt_yaml(conf, 'test')